Tejasri-Surapaneni/Tejasri-Portfolio/README.md

 ## Projects_

-&#127872; Plugin to Integrate Pega and Dataiku
+&#127872; &nbsp; Plugin to Integrate Pega and Dataiku
 * Jira Project
 * Image Redaction
 * Conversion of speech to text and populate in the health care form